ChaissonLab/vamos/README.md

 For example, a VNTR sequence ACGGT|ACTGT|ACGT may be encoded to a more compact representation: ACGGT|AC**G**GT|ACGT using efficient motif set [ACGGT, ACGT].
 The edit distance between the original VNTR sequence and encoding sequence is 1.

-Vamos can generate annotation for each read, given a set of motifs for each VNTR locus. (`--readwise` mode) Vamos can generate annotation for each VNTR locus by aggragating annotations of pre-phased reads. (`--locuswise_prephase` mode)
+Vamos can generate annotation for haplotype-resolved assembly at each VNTR locus, given a set of motifs at that VNTR locus.
-Vamos can generate annotation of both haplotypes for each VNTR locus by phasing reads first and annotating the haplotype consensus sequence. (`--locuswise` mode)
-Vamos can generate annotation for the subsequence of a single read lifted from a particular VNTR locus. (`--single_seq` mode)
+Vamos can generate annotation for aligned reads (phased or unphased) at each VNTR locus.

 ### <a name="emotif"></a>Efficient motif set
 We defined VNTR loci and motifs using a collection of 32 haplotype-resolved LRS genomes constructed by Human Genome Structural Variation Consortium.
-XXXX(TOADD) loci of simple repeating sequences on the GRCh38 assembly were obtained from the table browser tool of the UCSC Genome Browser.
+692,882 loci of simple repeating sequences on the GRCh38 assembly were obtained from the table browser tool of the UCSC Genome Browser.
 For each assembly, VNTR sequences were lifted-over and decomposed into motifs by Tandem Repeats Finder (TRF).
 Post-filtering step leaves 467104 well-resolved VNTR loci.
 We propose efficient motif set as a smallest set of motifs, such that the string decompositions of the assembly alleles are bounded by a given edit distance.
 [snakefile/configs/vntr_region_motifs.e.bed.gz](https://github.com/ChaissonLab/vamos/blob/master/snakefile/configs/vntr_region_motifs.e.bed.gz) provides efficent motifs for 467104 VNTR loci.